johnbrunnings/Neat/README.md

 ]
 ```

 2. Add a new Model class and Controller class, reference the NeatExample and NeatController.
+Hit those with similar API calls.
+Try creating a Customer Model and Controller then hitting http://localhost/customer.